alexsantos-dev/AS_SUMS_API/readme.md

 ## Overview

-<code>► This project consists of building a school user management system where users can register, log in and access protected resources.
-The system has registration, authentication, authorization, password security, automated testing, integration and continuous delivery functionalities. </code>
+<p>This project consists of building a school user management system where users can register, log in and access protected resources.
+The system has registration, authentication, authorization, password security, automated testing, integration and continuous delivery functionalities. </p>

 ---